 Neighborhoods of Taormina

 If you want to be close to attractions, shopping, and dining establishments, choose a hotel close to Taormina’s historic center.
 Many hotels here have views of the bay and Mount Etna, providing a stunning backdrop for breakfast on the terrace.
 The area is a short stroll from Palazzo Corvaja, Teatro Odeon, and Piazza IX Aprile, making the neighborhood an ideal choice for culture lovers and Taormina first-timers.
+The best way to get the lay of the land with some insider knowledge is this insider city tour.

 Mazzarò Beach lies 15 minutes from the center of Taormina.
-It’s a beautiful coastal area connected to Taormina by cable car, and boasts a selection of elegant hotels with spectacular views.
+It’s a beautiful coastal area connected to Taormina by cable car and boasts a selection of elegant hotels with spectacular views.
 You can take boat trips to the famous Blue Grotto in Sicily from here, swim, snorkel, learn to dive, or enjoy delicious Sicilian cuisine by the water’s edge.

 Food, Drink, & Nightlife

 Nightlife in Taormina can be as laid back or lively as you choose.
-The city comprises terrace cocktail bars, underground wine cellars, and chic hot-spots where you can dance until dawn.
+The city comprises terrace cocktail bars, underground wine cellars, and chic hot spots where you can dance until dawn.
 Alternatively, you can enjoy outdoor music concerts, operas, theater productions, and symphony performances at Taormina’s spectacular ancient amphitheater.

 Shopping in Taormina can be a fun escapade.
 Most shops are filled with local products selling colorful ceramics, local artwork, and sweet treats like marzipan fruit.
 And you’ll discover cool boutiques, tailors, and costume jewelry stores dotted about.
 Every Wednesday, Taormina’s street market springs to life.
 It’s great for purchasing handbags, clothing items, and shoes.
 Alternatively, the daily produce market is ideal for fresh fruit, fish, and vegetables if you want to try your hand at cooking like a local!